agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 ### Anonymity

 The use of ephemeral cluster IDs benefits anonymity, but was also done for simplicity of implementation.
-The user can specify a cluster ID which Hodometer wil read from its environment, but if none is provided it will simply generate a new one at random.
+The user can specify a cluster ID which Hodometer will read from its environment, but if none is provided it will simply generate a new one at random.
 In this latter case, whenever Hodometer restarts it will report metrics as being from a new "cluster".
 That's a bit unhelpful for anyone wondering what the average age of clusters is or trying to count the number of active clusters in a given time period, but makes installations simpler and can inadvertently prevent longitudinal collection on long-lived clusters.